OmarSalah26/Awesome-Arabic-AI/CONTRIBUTING.md

   - Parameter Size (if applicable)
   - License Type
   - Direct Link (GitHub or Hugging Face)
-- **Formatting**: Do NOT use **bold** or *italics* in your descriptions unless they are part of a link or established nomenclature.
-- **Alphabetical Order**: Within each category, please list items in alphabetical order unless there is a clear performance ranking.

 ### 3. Submission Protocol
 1. **Fork** the repository and create your branch from `main`.